CONSTITUTION OF THE

 Section 1.
 This Church, located at 475 Shippensburg Road, along Route 533, North Newton Township, Newville, Cumberland County, Pennsylvania, shall be known as the First Church of God, Newville.

 Section 2.
-The purpose statement of the Church is: The First Church of God, Newville exists to exalt God by showing His love through the fellowship of believers for the purpose of making more and better disciples.
+The purpose statement of the Church is: We exist to exalt God by showing His love through the fellowship of believers for the purpose of making more and better disciples.

 Section 3.
-This congregation is connected with and subordinate to the Churches of God General Conference, its parent religious body.
-Should this congregation cease to exist as a corporate body, or cease to be subject to the purposes, usages, doctrines, and teachings of said parent body, then all of its property and effects then owned or held shall revert to the Eastern Regional Conference, Churches of God, General Conference, within which jurisdiction this congregation is located and affiliated by law.
-No asset will inure to the benefit of any private individuals.
+This congregation is connected with and subordinate to the Eastern Regional Conference, Churches of God, General Conference, its parent religious body.
+Should this congregation cease to exist as a corporate body, or cease to be subject to the purposes, usages, doctrines, and teachings of said parent body, then all of its property, appurtenances, and effects then owned or held shall revert to the Eastern Regional Conference, Churches of God, General Conference, within which jurisdiction this congregation is located and affiliated by law.
+No assets will inure to the benefit of any private individuals.

 ARTICLE II MEMBERSHIP